Academic Progress Standards

 - A minimum of 12 graded credits (S & CR grades not included).

 The college is aware that some of our part-time students have also achieved significant academic success while balancing full-time jobs, family responsibilities, and college studies.
 Part-time students are eligible each time they complete 12 credits at YVC and their GPA falls within the designated list for the quarter.
 Dean’s List and President’s List notations will be posted on the transcript for the quarter in which the 12 credits are completed at YVC .
-Part-time students need to notify the Registration and Records Office each time they qualify.
+Part-time students must notify the Registration and Records Office each time they qualify.

 Students may use the placement given from another Washington State Community or Technical College’s testing center instead of YVC’s recommended placement.
 Students that qualify for placement test reciprocity should complete the Placement Reciprocity Request Form.
 The form is available on the YVC website.
 The form should be submitted to the Admissions Office once the official scores from the previous Washington State Community or Technical College have been received by YVC.